Generic views

 Listing view

 The list_display attribute can be set to specify the columns shown on the listing view.
-To customise the number of items to be displayed per page, you can set the list_per_page attribute.
+To customize the number of items to be displayed per page, you can set the list_per_page attribute.
 Additionally, the ordering attribute can be used to override the default_ordering configured in the listing view.

 You can add the ability to filter the listing view by defining a list_filter attribute and specifying the list of fields to filter.
 Wagtail uses the django-filter package under the hood, and this attribute will be passed as django-filter’s FilterSet.Meta.fields attribute.
 This means you can also pass a dictionary that maps the field name to a list of lookups.

-If you would like to make further customisations to the filtering mechanism, you can also use a custom wagtail.admin.filters.WagtailFilterSet subclass by overriding the filterset_class attribute.
+If you would like to make further customizations to the filtering mechanism, you can also use a custom wagtail.admin.filters.WagtailFilterSet subclass by overriding the filterset_class attribute.
 The list_filter attribute is ignored if filterset_class is set.
 For more details, refer to django-filter’s documentation.

 You can add the ability to export the listing view to a spreadsheet by setting the list_export attribute to specify the columns to be exported.
-The export_filename attribute can be used to customise the file name of the exported spreadsheet.
+The export_filename attribute can be used to customize the file name of the exported spreadsheet.

 Create and edit views